Best Places To Stay In Eryri | Snowdonia and North Wales!

 A circular walk around Llyn Padarn is also highly recommended, whilst the central location of Llanberis means other hikes and trails and never too far away!

-Our accommodation suggestion in Llanberis:
+Our accommodation tip in Llanberis:

 7. Abersoch and the Llŷn Peninsula